protesilaos/dotfiles/README.md

 ## Emacs setup

-I do not recommend you reproduce my Emacs setup because I do not use the de facto standard of `use-package` to configure packages.
-I prefer a simpler approach.
+I do not recommend you reproduce my Emacs setup because I do not design it as a distribution for other people.
 If you insist though, the files are in the `emacs` directory.
 Add them to your home directory with:

 ```sh
 /path/to/prot-dotfiles $ stow -t "$HOME" emacs